 We were looking forward to meeting you at our open day, however due to the current restrictions, we are now unable to host this.
 We hope this video gives you an insight into what we can offer your child at St Nicholas.
-If you have any further questions, please don't hesitate to contact Mrs Willis (Executive Head Teacher) or Mr Jones (Assistant Head Teacher) on 01268 786874.
+If you have any further questions, please don't hesitate to contact Mrs Willis (Executive Head Teacher) or Mr Jones (Executive Assistant Head Teacher) on 01268 786874.

 Welcome to St Nicholas Church of England Primary School’s website We are a Church of England Voluntary Controlled Primary School and we have worked hard to develop the Christian ethos of our school; which is reflected through our work and through our successes.
 We are a real community and work together for the good of all of our learners.
 The caring, Christian ethos of the school is firmly based on our core values, which remind all of us that we must consistently strive to achieve and exceed our potential.